KLIEBHAN/tts-chrome-extension/README.md

 - **Time Display**: Shows current playback time and total duration.
 - **Multiple Voices**: Choose from various available voices (alloy, echo, fable, onyx, nova, shimmer).
 - **Continuous Playback**: Audio pauses at the end instead of stopping, allowing for repeated listening.
-- **Download Option**: Save the generated audio as a WAV file for offline listening.
+- **Download Option**: Save the generated audio as a MP3 file for offline listening.
 - Efficient processing of text of any length in a single API call.
 - **Tooltips**: Helpful tooltips for all control buttons.